groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/pdf.en.md

 ############################# Header ############################
 title: "Comparing PDF documents using Java applications"
 description: "The GroupDocs.Comparison Java API provides detailed comparison reports for PDF documents in various kinds of applications that use J2EE or J2SE."
-subtitle: "A tool that compares documents"
+subtitle: "An API that compares documents"

 header_actions:
   enable: true